cchadj/process-helper.net/README.md

 ` pythonExecutor.PythonExecutablePath = "path/to/python/python.exe`

 # Using the test project
-ProcessExecutorTester project provides all the library capabilities.
+ProcessExecutorTester project demonstrates all the library capabilities.

 *To build any project right click on project in sollution explorer -> build (in Visual Sutdio) or Build Selected Projects (in Rider)*
 To run the test: